lininglive/Raw2Bmp/README.md

-* To build the project
+* To build the project in ubuntu 16.04
  $ make

 * in bin floder put hex files and hex2bin file in the bin floder